Enhancement of quantum annealing via n-local catalysts: Condition to ensure first order phase transition in the bipartite model

-Since $J > w_i$ by problem statement, this always has greater energy cost than the previous cases. \end{enumerate} Since the energy cost of flipping more than one spin in a single partition is additive, we do not need to consider the other scenarios of flipping more spins in any of the subsystems.
-Clearly then, \textbf{Case 1} and \textbf{Case 3} can have comparable energies.
-And if then the first excited state is the state which is farthest away from the ground state in Hamming distance.
-This implies that during the anneal if the system reaches this state first, it can only achieve the actual ground state by a non-perturbative first order phase transition.
-This provides a necessary condition for a first order phase transition to exist during the anneal in this toy model.
+Since $J > w_i$ by problem statement, \rgg{case 4} always has greater energy cost \rg{than case 2}. \end{enumerate} Since the energy cost of flipping more than one spin in a single partition is additive, we do not need to consider the other scenarios of flipping more spins in any of the subsystems. \rg{Additionally, as $J>w_1,w_5$, \rgg{it is clear that} \textbf{Case 2} and \textbf{Case 3} are the cases which can have comparable energies.} Finally, if then the state which is farthest away from the ground state in Hamming distance becomes the first excited state of the toy problem.

+\rgg{Upon introducing quantum fluctuations via the transverse-field driver \( H_D = \sum_i \sigma_i^x \) (for \( s \lesssim 1 \) in \( H(s) \)), the ground and first excited states of \( H_p \) can hybridize with other eigenstates, either directly or through higher-order perturbative processes.
+As a result, at some value \( s < s_c < 1 \), the ground state of \( H(s) \) may switch from having maximal overlap with the ground state of \( H_p \) to having maximal overlap with the first excited state of \( H_p \).
+This phenomenon is referred to as a \textit{perturbative crossing}.

+Formally, let \( \{\ket{s_i}\} \) denote the computational basis states, which are eigenstates of \( H_p \) with energies \( E_i^{(0)} \).
+In the perturbative regime, the eigenstates of \(H(s)\) can be expanded as